Your views: how can we clean up our air?

 You can find out more about air quality in London using the links below:

-- Over 9,000 Londoners die early every year due to air pollution
+- the equivalent of 9,416 Londoners die early every year due to air pollution

-- the cost of health impacts caused by air pollution on London’s economy is up to £3.7 billion.
+- the cost of health impacts caused by air pollution on London’s economy is up to £3.7bn.
 This is made up of the cost of treatment, lost work hours and concern and inconvenience to family members

 - in 2010, 433 of London’s 1,777 primary schools were in areas where pollution breached the legal limit for NO2